 If remote, truly self-sufficient camping on some of the most pristine parts of the WA coast tickles your fancy, Carrarang Station is for you.
 Located in the Shark Bay World Heritage Region, Carrarang Station can be found roughly 75km from the most western point of Australia – Steep Point.

 Carrarang primarily operates as a station. but in past years the owners have opened it up for camping.
-Bookings are an absolute must, and when you book an entire beach is allotted to you, and YOU only!
+Bookings are an absolute must, and when you do an entire beach is allotted entirely to you!
 The station is not set up for tourists – those who visit must be entirely self-sufficient and pay a small fee of $5 per person per night.

 The Freycinet Inlet at Carrarang, Western Australia.
 Image: Aaron Schubert.

 By self-sufficient, I mean everything – food, water, toilet and anything else you may need.
 There is nothing in the way of amenities at the station, and it’s a long way from the nearest town.
 The reward though, is some of the least touched coastline in WA, backing onto the Freycinet inlet and looking towards Shark Bay.
 The inlet is stunning and packed full of pink snapper and other beautiful fish to eat.

 It’s a great place to stay at if you want to visit Steep Point and False Entrance.
 It’s also easily doable on a day trip.
 The trek out to Steep Point requires a high clearance 4WD, low tyre pressures and plenty of fuel, but is an absolute must!